LucasDelfino92/morrowindsharp/addon.md

 Additional files to install:
 - [**Chargen Revamped - Expanded Lands STOTSP 2.2.2 Patch**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Chargen%20Revamped%20-%20Expanded%20Lands%20STOTSP%202.2.2%20Patch.7z).
 Patches the CREL plugin for compatibility with **Solstheim - Tomb of the Snow Prince 2.2.2**.

-> This will allow us to create a new character in Vvardenfell or Solstheim.
+> ℹ️ This will allow us to create a new character in Vvardenfell or Solstheim.
 The latter requires **Solstheim - Tomb of the Snow Prince**, which we will install in the **Cities and Towns Add-on**.

 [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111)
 A lua-based framework for creating new, fully functional magic effects.
-This framework is a pre-requisite for **Miscast Enhanced**, and the **Magic Mechanics** series of mods.
 - BAIN options to install:
   - [X] 00 - Framework

+> ℹ️ This framework is a pre-requisite for **Miscast Enhanced**, and the **Magic Mechanics** series of mods.

 [**Miscast Enhanced**](https://www.nexusmods.com/morrowind/mods/47948)
 Adds negative consequences to casting spells that are beyond the caster's abilities.
 Unique miscast effects for every vanilla magic effect.